“Star Trek: TNG” – Season 6, Episodes 16 & 17 (“Birthright, Parts I & II”)

 Mae: You don’t know anything about me.
 What kind of an animal am I?
 Do I have fangs?
 Do I purr?
 What jungle am I from?
 You don’t know a thing about me.

 The film noir drama is set Monterey, CA, a town where almost everyone is connected to the commercial fishing industry.
 After 10 yrs, Mae Doyle (Barbara Stanwyck) returns home, feeling tired, bitter, and depressed.
-Her macho/judgmental younger brother, Joe (Keith Andes), wonders what she’s been doing w/ her life.
+Her macho/judgmental younger brother, Joe (Keith Andes), wonders what she has been doing w/ her life.
 Mae fell for a married politician who died; she has nowhere left to go.
 Joe’s spunky/beautiful 20 y.o. girlfriend, Peggy (Monroe in an early supporting role), takes a liking to Mae.
 After a short time dating, Mae decides to marry a fisherman, Jerry D’Amato (Paul Douglas), a naive/optimistic bear-like man who feels “safe.”
 Of course, she isn’t in love w/ Jerry (and he knows that).
 After a year of domestic life and having a baby girl, Mae feels stifled.
 She has an affair w/ Jerry’s friend, Earl Pfeiffer (Robert Ryan), a film projectionist who is recently divorced.
 Jerry finds out about their betrayal- he could explode w/ jealousy and anger!

 Earl: Mae – what do you really think of me?